Guidance

 What is the clinical and cost effectiveness of adding a nerve block to regional or general anaesthesia, in combination with local infiltration analgesia, for primary elective knee replacements?

-For a short explanation of why the committee made the research recommendation, see the rationale on analgesia for knee replacement.
+For a short explanation of why the committee made the recommendation for research, see the rationale on analgesia for knee replacement.

-Full details of the research recommendation are in evidence review E: anaesthesia for knee replacement.
+Full details of the evidence and the committee's discussion are in evidence review E: anaesthesia for knee replacement.

 6 Selective resurfacing in knee replacement